Cetacean Genomes Project Samples

 Here you can find information on what species and types of samples are needed, and how to preserve samples for genomic sequencing and annotation.

 The major requirement for long-read sequencing and scaffolding is availability of fresh tissues that yield relatively large amounts of ultra-high quality (UHQ) DNA and intact chromatin, which preserves the 3D structure in the nuclei for Hi-C. These technologies currently require fresh blood, muscle or organ tissue, or cultured cells that are preserved to maintain megabase-length DNA and RNA.
 Preservation of genetic material typically involves rapid freezing and storage at less than or equal to –80°C, or culture of live cells, both of which have limited feasibility for protected species (due to sampling methods) and in many field conditions.
-Short-term preservation in 90-percent ethanol can also be effective, at least for DNA preservation (see protocols below).
+Short-term preservation in 90-percent ethanol can also be effective, at least for DNA preservation (see "Sample Collection and Shipping" link in the box to the right).

 The data table below lists samples that we have identified as likely to meet the UHQ specifications needed for PacBio long-read sequencing, BioNano optical mapping, and Hi-C chromatin-linked sequencing.